Going to the doctor

 A duplicate card can be useful if you live away from home, for example if you attend boarding school or live with other relatives.
 You should discuss this with your parent or guardian as they will need to sign the application form for your own card if you are under 15.

 If your name is on your parent’s Medicare card or you have a duplicate card, they will usually have access to your Medicare records.
-If you are 14 or older, Medicare will not give information about your medical treatment to your parents without your consent, but your parents will still be able to see that you have visited a doctor.
-This is because the information will be listed if your parents apply for a Medicare Tax Benefit Statement.
+If you are 14 or older, Medicare will not give information about your medical treatment to your parents without your consent, but your parents may still be able to see that you have visited a doctor.
+This is because the information will be listed if your parents apply for a Medicare Tax Benefit Statement but bulk bill and in-hospital claims will not be included in the Tax Benefit Statement.

 If you have your own Medicare Card (not a duplicate), then your parents will not have access to any of your Medicare records.